 It should be noted that catalytic impacts are not a simple matter of the airport generating employment and economic activity in the same way that direct, indirect and induced impacts arise.
 National economies are far more complex than that.
 It clearly takes a wide range of players acting together to generate economic growth - government, business, infrastructure providers, residents, etc. For example, providing air connectivity alone does not guarantee large volumes of tourists.
-Hotels, restaurants, retail and entertainment etc.
+Hotels, restaurants, retail and entertainment etc. are also required.
+Nevertheless, without convenient air services, a destination will find it more difficult to attract tourists.

-11 Airline Network Benefits, IATA Economic Briefing No. 3, 2006.
+12 Airline Network Benefits, IATA Economic Briefing No. 3, 2006.

-12 Bel, G. and Fageda, X. (2008), "Getting There Fast: Globalization, Intercontinental Flights and Location of Headquarters", Journal of Economic Geography, Vol. 8, No. 4.
+13 Bel, G. and Fageda, X. (2008), "Getting There Fast: Globalization, Intercontinental Flights and Location of Headquarters", Journal of Economic Geography, Vol. 8, No. 4.

-13 Inter V/STAS Consulting, "The Economic Impact of European Airports: A Critical Catalyst to Growth", ACI Europe, January 2015.
+14 Inter VISTAS Consulting, "The Economic Impact of European Airports: A Critical Catalyst to Growth", ACI Europe, January 2015.